NanoComp/meep/doc/docs/Python_User_Interface.md

 **`amp_func_file` [`string`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-If set to a path to an HDF5 file, MEEP will read the file and create an amplitude function that interpolates into the grid specified by the file.
-The file is required to have a dataset, which is controlled by `amp_func_datase` below.
-Defaults to the empty string.

-**`amp_func_dataset` [`string`]**
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Specifies the name of the dataset where the grid data specified in `amp_func_file` is stored.
-MEEP expects the data to be split into real and imaginary parts, so if the string `data` is passed for this parameter, MEEP will look for two datasets--`data.re`, and `data.im`.
-Requires `amp_func_file` to be set.
+String of the form `path_to_h5_file:dataset`.
+The file name should not have the `.h5` extension.
+MEEP will read the HDF5 file and create an amplitude function that interpolates into the grid specified by the file.
+MEEP expects the data to be split into real and imaginary parts, so in the above example it will look for `dataset.re` and `dataset.im` in the file `path_to_h5_file.h5`.
 Defaults to the empty string.

 **`amp_data` ['numpy.ndarray with dtype=numpy.complex128']**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;